malmriv/malmriv.github.io/_posts/2026-04-13-soap-blueprint-wsdl-generator-for-sap.md

 ## What it does

 SOAP Blueprint is a web app where you define the fields of your SOAP service (request and response, with names, types, cardinality, and as many levels of nesting as you need), and it generates a WSDL that is ready to use.
-The WSDL structure is not something I invented: it comes from a real file that was deployed and validated in production against SAP Integration Suite.
-The same structure has also been tested with SAP ECC, S/4HANA, and (with the help of some colleagues) MuleSoft.
+The resulting WSDL structure is not something I decided: the template has been validated and tested thoroughly with SAP S/4HANA, ECC, Integration Suite and (with the help of some colleagues) MuleSoft.

 Beyond the WSDL itself, the tool generates a few other things that I kept wishing I had in previous projects: